npm/cli/docs/content/using-npm/scripts.md

 If the script exits with a code other than 0, then this will abort the process.

-Note that these script files don't have to be nodejs or even javascript programs.
+Note that these script files don't have to be Node.js or even JavaScript programs.
 They just have to be some kind of executable file.

 ### Best Practices